-Form NVB3 - Parent/Guardian Consent Form (to accompany NVB1 form)
+From NVB 3 - Parent/Guardian Consent Form

-- Student's name and date of birth are entered under Applicant Details. - Parent/Guardian Consent the date entered beside the parent's/guardian's signature must be ON or AFTER the student's 16th birthday. - Step 2: Photo Identity required: - Parent/Guardian must supply TWO separate forms of Photo ID to school reception e.g. Passport and Driving Licence (original documents only).
-A photocopy will be taken, and original ID documents will be returned. - Step 3: LCF will submit the completed vetting forms (NVB1 and NVB3) to the JMB.
-The system will generate an email to the parent/guardian enabling him/her to respond to an invitation email to complete the process online.
-Please note that it is important for parents/guardians to check their personal email to keep up to date with regards to the progress of the application.
+The parent or guardian's signature and date are entered before the student's 16th birthday.

+Photo Identity required:

+Parent/Guardian must supply TWO separate forms of Photo ID to school reception e.g. Passport and Driving Licence (original documents only).
+A photocopy will be taken, and original ID documents will be returned.
+LCF will submit the required documentation to the JMB.
+The National Vetting Bureau will contact the parent/guardian via email to proceed to the next stage of the vetting procedure.

-Garda Vetting: Parent/Guardian Involvement in LCF/CBC Monkstown Musical
+Garda Vetting for Parent/Guardian Involvement in LCF/CBC Monkstown TY Musical

-Thank you for volunteering your time and skills to the LCF/CBC Monkstown Musical.
-As you will be working with children you must be Garda vetted.
+Parents/Guardians who volunteer their time and skills to the LCF/CBC Monkstown TY Musical will be working with children and must be Garda vetted.
 It is recommended that the process be started as soon as possible.
 This is because the whole process of being vetted can take a considerable amount of time to be completed.
-For LCF to comply with JMB directives with regards to Garda Vetting requirements the following guidelines and procedures must be followed:
+To comply with JMB directives with regards to Garda Vetting requirements the following guidelines and procedures must be followed: